nasa/trick/docs/documentation/building_a_simulation/Simulation-Definition-File.md

 scheduled loop job class order.
 The user may simply re-order the existing job classes that exist or can specify a new set of scheduled loop job classes.
 Job classes that are eligible for reassignment are listed in Table SD_1 between automatic and automatic_last inclusive.
 The order they are shown in the table is the default ordering.
+Note that if the user provides an ordering, classes that are not included in the ordering (excluding automatic and automatic_last) will not be handled by any scheduler, and therefore not executed in the sim.

 ```C++
 job_class_order {